ARK018/PotreeConverter_Docker/README.md

 The converted Potree files will be available in the `pointclouds/myviewer/` directory (or your custom output name).
 You can then serve these files using a web server to view the point cloud in a browser.

-## Notes

-- The Docker container runs the Linux version of PotreeConverter
-- Input files are mounted read-only for safety
-- Output files are written with proper permissions for Windows access
-- Default output name is `myviewer` - can be customized with second parameter
-- Uses `pointclouds/` directory instead of `output/` for better organization